This is a full review of the Macwheel MX Pro, a scooter that aims to be a good budget option that will appeal to many different value shoppers.

 The frame of the scooter is made from industrial grade aluminum alloy, and the details and finishes use steel, rubber, and plastic.

 With a 16-inch long and 6-inch wide deck, this scooter provides enough standing platform for pretty much everyone.
-The deck has an anti-slip rubber tape with bumps on it, which will provide the rider with some extra stability.
+The deck has an anti-slip rubber tape with bumps on it, which will provide the rider with some extra grip and stability.

 The kickstand is ok, but it would be a lot better if it were longer, as the scooter is not very stable when leaning on it.